No More Fat Cats, Please

 This method of feeding your cat is likely the main cause of obesity.
 Too much food is set out for the day as people tend to dump a bunch into a bowl and walk away.
 Experiment with feeding the recommended amount listed on the food package (bag, can, whatever).
 You may need to adjust that amount, too – usually to LESS.

 I won’t push the debate over DRY vs. CANNED (wet) food and which type you should choose.
 Personally, I use BOTH.
-Jessie Cat eats dry in the morning and canned at night.
 And I do not want to claim a “favorite” brand as even that causes debate.
+I’ve even changed brands many times because my cats start disliking a brand and I need to switch to something different.
 Here are some thoughts to consider…

 Dry pet food is loaded with carbohydrates.
 A cat is a carnivore and doesn’t need all those carbs so in turn can more easily gain weight on dry food.